 - Sub path prefix:

 In this example,

-Cookies are not supported for the application proxy, since the application is accessed through the shop's domain.
-Shopify will strip the
+Cookies are not supported for the app proxy, since the app is accessed through the shop's domain.
+Shopify strips the

 Cookie header from the request and